Lauro235/blurPictures/README.md

 In building my first arrow functions I noticed that I couldn't apply the .classList.toggle until I had explicitly selected each element.
 I tried using the variable on it's own and this didn't work.
 Then I thought that it would perhaps work as a function within a function and it did!

 Another thing that caught me out was that I initially included a . before the class name, but the string was transferred verbatim and so the dot actually caused a bug.
-These both work however I found that of course my button was blurring to and so I will position the button absolutely outside of the container.
+These both work, however I found that my button was blurring to and so I repositioned the button absolutely outside of the container.

 `buttons.forEach(e => {e.addEventListener('click', blurImages)});`